Fabr1ce/building-apps-for-k8s-l6-Using-Helm/README.md

 # building-apps-for-k8s-l6-using-Helm

 In this repo [Helm](https://helm.sh/) is used to package Kubernetes apps using a templating system as opposed to Kustomize which uses overlays.
+That explains why Helm is defined as a package manager for k8s apps.
-The created file (Helm Chart) will be saved in the app code repo.
+The created file (Helm Chart) will be saved in the app code repo, it can also be stored in a chart repo separate from the app code.

 ## The Steps
 1. Create a chart with a directory structure: